Ultimate Guide to Costco Eggs - Price (May 2023), Cage Free Vs. Pasture Raised, Organic vs Non-Organic

 The price of Eggs will vary at Costco depending on the grade and type of egg purchased.
 A dozen eggs will run you roughly between $3.19 for non-organic cage-free eggs and $4.25 for top tier organic pasture-raised eggs.
 This is constantly changing due to fluctuations in the cost of eggs.

-Are Costco Eggs Cheaper?
+Are Costco Eggs Cheaper than grocery stores?

 Yes, Costco eggs are cheaper across the board compared to any local grocery store.
 The least expensive Costco eggs sell for $3.19 per dozen, while many other grocery stores are in the $5+ range per dozen for the same eggs.